ChrisTowles/Blog-old/pages/posts/example-of-how-migrate-vue-2-vueify-jest-to-vue2-vite-and-vitest.md

 - don't upgrade to `vue 3` and keep `vuetify 2.X.X`
   - upgrade to v3 once its ready

-To be clear replacing `vuetify` has almost no upside for my employer.
+To be clear, replacing `vuetify` has almost no upside for my employer.

 - it would take alot of time to convert the large codebase.
 - likely to introduce bugs